eigenraven/qcp-project/README.md

 ### Installing dependencies

-CMake 3.10 is required to build the simulator, and Python 3.7 and a decently modern browser to use the basic front-end.
+CMake 3.10 is required to build the simulator, and a decently modern browser to use the basic front-end.
 ```
 brew install cmake
 brew install doxygen
-python -m pip install flask
 ```

 ### Building